 What is biofeedback?

-Biofeedback is a mind-body technique that uses various forms of monitoring devices
+Biofeedback is a mind-body method.
+It uses monitoring devices to help a person control

 Heart rate variability

-Some symptoms related to attention deficit hyperactivity disorder (ADHD)
+Some symptoms linked to attention deficit hyperactivity disorder (ADHD)

-such as yoga, are based on the belief that meditation and visualization can lead to
+are based on the belief that meditation and visualization can help to do this.
+Yoga

-Biofeedback is most often used with instruments that measure:
+Biofeedback is most often used with tools that measure:

-skin temperature, blood pressure, and heartbeat are measured.
-The results are displayed
+rate, perspiration, skin temperature, blood pressure, and heartbeat are measured.

-on a computer screen.
-Specific devices are used to measure each body change, including:
+The results are shown on a computer screen.
+Certain devices are used to measure each

 Electromyogram (EMG).
 This is used to measure muscle tension.

 Electrodermal activity (EDA).
-This is used to measure changes in perspiration rate.
+This measures changes in perspiration rate.

 Finger pulse measurements.
 These measure blood pressure and heartbeat.